Skip to main content

 • Format: JPG or PNG

-1. Face Positioning: Center your face, occupying 60% of the frame
+1. Center your face, occupying 60% of the frame

 • Group photos or photos with pets